-Common causes of injuries associated with crane operations addressed in the new rules are struck by load, electrocution, crushing during assembly/disassembly, failure of boom, crane tip-over, struck by cab/counterweight, and falls.
-The new rules are designed to reduce or eliminated these hazards.
+Common causes of injuries associated with crane operations addressed in the OSHA rules are struck by load, electrocution, crushing during assembly/disassembly, failure of boom, crane tip-over, struck by cab/counterweight, and falls.